 Canadian Mental Health Association (CMHA) offers mental health tips for you and your family on coping through a natural disaster emergency.

-Bounce Back is a free CMHA program teaching effective skills to overcome symptoms of mild to moderate depression or anxiety and improve their mental health; suitable for people who have suffered fear, anxiety and loss from stressful events such as a disaster.
+Bounce Back is a free CMHA program that teaches effective skills to overcome symptoms of mild to moderate depression or anxiety and improve mental health; suitable for people who have suffered fear, anxiety and loss from stressful events such as a disaster.

 Coping with Crisis by Canadian Red Cross.